 The dawn of civilization has come to be labeled the Neolithic Revolution.
 Stone-age hunter-gathering nomads began to settle down, at first in river valleys.
 They began to develop agriculture and domesticate animals.
 These developments resulted in stunning advances in technology, especially in metalurgy and writing which we now call civilization.
-Although the ancient world is not the focus of HBC, wevhave developed some information the nexus of fashion, clothing, and children in history of ancient civilizations.
+As civilization evolved, hunter-gathers began turning into agriculture.
+This occurred even though hunter-gatheer people were often better off than aguculturists.
+What did not occur was an important conlict between huntergathers and the new agriculturists.
+What did occur was the rise of a new group--nomadic hearding people.
+This appears to have begun among the Pontic-Caspian area--the Eastern Steppe.
+And this set up a major historic conflict that often dominated ancient historic--the conflict mounted barbarians amf te settled people of the civilized world giving rise the maxim -- Rome fell when China built their wall.
+Although the ancient world is not the focus of HBC, we have developed some information the nexus of fashion, clothing, and children in history of ancient civilizations.
 It is only basic information as HBC has not yet been able to devote much attention to this topic.
 We have found some images of recreations or moderrn drawings.
 We are very interested un finding actual contemprary images and other art showing boys clothing.
 Unfortunately such images are relatively rare.

 The dawn of civilization has come to be labeled the Neolithic Revolution.
 Stone-age nomads began to settle down in river valleys.
 They began developed agriculture and domesticate animals.
 With these developments came stunning advances in technology, especially in metalurgy and writing.
 The Neolithic Revolution occurred first in river valleys because conditions there were the most condusive for agriculture.
 The Neolithic Revolution first occurred along the Tigris-Euphrates in Mesopotamia.
 There civilization evolved over millenia.
 Civilization occurred later along the Nile and Indus, but in a much shorter time frame.
 Archeolgists believe that this was becuse both these peoples could draw on the technology develoed in the Tigris-Euphrates Rivers.
 The Indus Valley civilization is the least understood of the four original civilization centers.
 Civilization in China, unlike the other three river valley civilizations appears to have developed in isolation.
 Some archeologists believe that there were other smaller river valley civilizations which because of their smaller size were overwealmed.